mathetake/mathetake.github.io/index.md

 at Osaka University and doing research on pure mathematics in the field of differential complex geometry.
 Then I started working as a machine learning engineer at Gunosy Inc. Now he is in charge of every engineering problems with related to recommendation systems.
-For example, these include high performance server side implementation, infrastructure engineering from AWS vpc setups to Kubernetes cluster management and develop recommendation algorithms.
+For example, these include high performance server side implementation, infrastructure engineering from AWS vpc setups to Kubernetes cluster management and developing recommendation algorithms.
 He is a golang lover and recognized as a Certified Kubernetes Application Engineer([Digital Badge](https://www.youracclaim.com/badges/6c0dbb5e-48c8-4e3b-a83a-a91fda111eaf/public_url)).

 ## Employment History